 In the phase III dataset, we found no relationship between Ambisome exposure and the frequency of adverse events.
 The fact that Ambisome was well tolerated in our cohort is unsurprising, since 10 mg/kg of LAmB is routinely administered for visceral leishmaniasis and dosages as high as 15 mg/kg/day are well tolerated in adult patients.24, 26 The low propensity of LAmB to cause nephrotoxicity, compared with DAmB, may be related to the lipoprotein binding affinities of each formulation; LAmB preferentially binds HDL, which is taken up by the reticuloendothelial system (RES).27, 28 Levels of amphotericin B in the kidney are therefore lower than those in the RES after LAmB administration.28 In contrast, DAmB has an affinity for LDL, receptors for which are highly expressed on glomerular endothelium.29, 30 Furthermore, the liposome vehicle of amphotericin B formulated as LAmB may enhance the drug’s selectivity for fungal cell membranes over mammalian cell membranes, through the interaction of the liposome with fungal phospholipases.24, 31, 32

-Since the clinical PD data were confounded by the coadministration of additional antifungal agents in our cohort, we conducted a meta-analysis of previous studies that recorded clinical outcomes from treating patients with Ambisome monotherapy for cryptococcal meningoencephalitis.
+Since the clinical PD data were confounded by the co-administration of additional antifungal agents in our cohort, we conducted a meta-analysis of previous studies that recorded clinical outcomes from treating patients with Ambisome monotherapy for cryptococcal meningoencephalitis.
 Such studies are limited, and we did not have sufficient statistical power to detect an association between the modifying variables (dose, baseline fungal burden and baseline mental status) and clinical outcome in terms of CSF sterility or mortality.
 Since combination therapy has become gold standard for cryptococcal meningoencephalitis, clinical outcome or PD data gathered from patients treated with Ambisome monotherapy is unlikely to be forthcoming.
 Further insight into the PD of Ambisome may be possible through pragmatic preclinical studies.